VeryGary/American-University-Degree-Performance-Dashboard/README.md

 • Key Metrics: Provide insights into salary percentiles, average salaries by school type, and major-specific outcomes.

-• Interactive Visuals: Create visuals like bar charts, heatmaps, tables, and scatter plots.

-• Drill-Down Capabilities: Enable drill-down and drill-through views for granular analysis.

-• Filtering and Slicing: Add slicers for region, school type, major, and salary range.

-• AI Integration: Incorporate AI-driven Q&A for instant insights based on user queries.

 ## Project Overview

 • Data Source: Collected data from open university datasets and surveys.